Gender and Human Security in Transitional States and Societies

 This course presents the fundamental scientific principles of human nutrition.
 Students will become familiar with food sources; recommended intake levels; biochemical role; mode of absorption, transport, excretion; deficiency/toxicity symptoms, and potential major public health problems for each macro- and micronutrient.

-Required for students enrolled in the Master of Arts in Humanitarian Assistance Program.
-This course will examine the central role and importance of food and nutrition in complex emergencies.
-The implications of this for nutrition assessment, policy development, program design and implementation will be examined.
-This will provide an understanding of; the nutritional outcomes of emergencies (malnutrition, morbidity and mortality); and also the causes of malnutrition and mortality in emergencies (the process and dynamics of an emergency).
+Required for students enrolled in the Master of Arts in Humanitarian Assistance (MAHA) Program.
+This course will examine the central role and importance od nutrition security and food security in complex emergencies.
+The implications of addressing nutritional needs of affected populations for assessment, program design and implementation, and policy development will be examined.
+The course aims to provide an understanding of nutrition outcomes in emergencies (malnutrition, morbidity and mortality); causes of malnutrition and mortality in emergencies; approaches to mitigate

 Please join us on Monday, June 11th from 12-1:30 PM, for a viewing of HBO's documentary series The Weight of the Nation.
 We will view in M&V's Conference Room 2 this Monday, which features our own, Dr. Christina Economos.

 7 Billion Strong: Approaches to Feeding a Hungry World

 Future of Food and Nutrition, A Multidisciplinary Graduate Research Conference

 Plan to attend the 6th Annual Student Research Conference, open to all graduate students.
 The conference attracts 200 students from diverse academic disciplines, each with a connection to issues related to the health and nutrition of individuals, communities worldwide.